-Libraries in Ku-ring-gai are closed
+Libraries in Ku-ring-gai are now open

 More information on current status of Council services